PAPD investigating fatality crash - NewsBreak

 BREAKING: BPD working fatal auto-pedestrian crash

-BEAUMONT — BPD is working a fatal auto-pedestrian crash in the 2600 block of Interstate 10 West.
+BEAUMONT — BPD is investigating a fatal auto-pedestrian crash in the 2600 block of Interstate 10 West.
 The call came in shortly before 6 p.m., according to information provided by Officer Carol Riley.
-Drivers are urged to avoid the area while police are investigating the fatal collision.
-KFDM/Fox 4's...
+Beaumont police, EMS and fire responded to the scene, not far from the Salvation Army.
+KFDM/Fox...

 KFDM-TV